 Opioids

-According to the data from the Indiana State Department of Health, Marion county, had an 192.7 emergency room visits that involved any opioid in 2016.
+According to the data from the Indiana State Department of Health, Marion County, had 192.7 emergency room visits that involved any opioid in 2016.
 This is a huge difference between the state average of 104.5.

 Alcohol

-While illicit drugs and opioids are a primary concern in the state, alcohol is something that also needs to be taken into consideration.
-Just because alcohol is legal doesn’t mean that it is isn’t damaging.
-Alcohol abuse is something that millions of people across the country struggle from.
+While illicit drugs and opioids are a primary concern in the state, alcohol also needs to be considered.
+Just because alcohol is legal doesn’t mean that it isn’t damaging.
+Alcohol abuse is something that millions of people across the country struggle with.

-It should also be noted that alcohol is something that has a number of indirect effects that can harm others.
+It should also be noted that alcohol has several indirect effects that can harm others.
 For example, drunk driving is a huge concern across the nation.
-And, according to the Center for Disease Control and Prevention, the state of Indiana ranks higher rates of drunk driving deaths than the national average.
+And according to the Centers for Disease Control and Prevention, Indiana has just as many drunk driving deaths as the national average.

 What Is Indiana Doing?

-You may be wondering if the state has done anything to try to mitigate and overcome the problem.
+You may wonder if the state has tried anything to mitigate and overcome the problem.
 There have been a few initiatives that the state has started to try and

 Healthy Indiana Plan

-Part of Indiana’s plan to address the epidemic is something known as the Healthy Indiana Plan.
+Part of Indiana’s plan to address the epidemic is the Healthy Indiana Plan.
 This initiative starts with policymakers and legislation.
-The goal is to better target areas that are in need and create more treatment options and opportunities for those who need it.
-The governor of Indiana, Eric Holcomb is working to help out with the opioid crisis in the state.
-One legislative success that the state has already had is the 21st Century Cures Act which provided Indiana with $10.9 million in addition funds that will be used to increase residential treatment in high-risk areas of the state.
+The goal is to target better areas in need and create more treatment options and opportunities for those who need it.
+The governor of Indiana, Eric Holcomb, is working to help out with the opioid crisis in the state.
+One legislative success that the state has already had is the 21st Century Cures Act which provided Indiana with $10.9 million in additional funds that will be used to increase residential treatment in high-risk areas of the state.

 Next Level Agenda

-Along with the Healthy Indiana Plan, Gov. Holcomb also developed the Next Level Indiana plan.
-The plan does more than just address drug addiction in the state but combating the drug epidemic is a major pillar of the plan.
-There are a number of features of the plan, some of these include:
+Gov. Holcomb also developed the Next Level Indiana plan along with the Healthy Indiana Plan.
+The plan does more than address drug addiction in the state but combating the drug epidemic is a major pillar of the plan.
+There are several features of the plan, some of these include:

-- Establishing medication-assisted treatment pilot program for jail inmates
+• Establishing a medication-assisted treatment pilot program for jail inmates

-- Providing $2 million to initiate development of evidence-based Family Recovery Court
+• Providing $2 million to initiate the development of an evidence-based Family Recovery Court

 What Can You Do?